hyosung11/Launch-School/Courses/JS109/glossary.md

 console.log(a) // => 2 because 'a' was reassigned in the inner scope
 ```

+Since the variable `a` is declared and initialized in the outer scope (i.e., the global scope), it can be accessed within the inner scope of the function `logA`.
+Here, when the function `logA` is called on line 1094, the value of `a` is reassigned to a new value of `2` within the function body.
+Thus, when the `console.log(a)` method executes on line 1095, the value `2` is logged to the console.

+**Takeaway:** When instantiating variables in an inner scope, be careful that we are NOT accidentally re-assigning an existing variable in an outer scope.

 #### Rule 2: **inner scope variables cannot be accessed in the outer scope:**

 ```js